department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 You can file a Supplemental Claim within <b>1 year</b> of a decision if you have new evidence.

-But you can’t file a Supplemental Claim if you have a Fiduciary Claim or you’re one of multiple people claiming the same benefit (this is rare). <a href="#unusual-situations">Learn about your options in these uncommon situations</a>
+But you can’t file a Supplemental Claim if you have a Fiduciary Claim or you’re one of multiple people claiming the same benefit (this is rare). <br>
+<a href="#unusual-situations">Learn about your options in these uncommon situations</a>

 <!-- Todo: Implement updated number component -->
 <div class="card information">